studieren-ohne-grenzen/dashboard/README.md

 ## Configuration
 - The logging component *Monolog* expects a writable directory `logs` in the root.
-- TODO: LDAP settings etc
+- LDAP etc. is configured in `app/config.php`, please see `app/config.php.sample` for details

 ## Building
 You probably want to use [Brunch](http://brunch.io) for build management.
 Install it by running `npm install -g brunch`.